 Cinco de Mayo Food

-Several famous dishes from Pueblo include mole poblano, chiles en nogada, and chalupas poblanas.
+Several famous dishes from Puebla include mole poblano, chiles en nogada, and chalupas poblanas.
 For this upcoming Cinco de Mayo, I decided on trying out the chalupas poblanas.

 Chalupas are an iconic street food in Puebla.
 They are also sold in the finest restaurants in Puebla as well!
 They are corn tortillas fried in lard, and then topped simply with salsa, shredded meat, and queso fresco.
 I decided to also add some cilantro to this version.

 The name "chalupa" comes from canoe-like boats that the Aztecs used in their ancient city of Tenochtitlan.
 As a fun side note, you could say that when the tortillas are fried in the lard, they also float as a boat would. 🙂

 Chalupas are delicious and can be super easy to make if using prepared salsas and precooked and shredded meat.
 This recipe uses store bought salsas, both salsa roja and salsa verde.
 I have included instructions on cooking and shredding chicken, however you can also use leftover meat from a previous meal, or rotisserie chicken, if you have it available.
 The meat is deliciously seasoned with chicken fajita seasoning.